-NSG 3900 Individual Nursing Care III
+NSG 3900 Nursing Care of Mental Health Clients

 A clinical course that uses the nursing process to plan care for the client who experiences psychiatric-mental health discontinuities.
 Concepts of psychiatric nursing will be framed using systems theory and the transitional process.
 Prerequisite: NSG 2520 or permission of the instructor.